 The way it’s talked about sometimes in vegan circles can give you the impression that as soon as a calve is birthed, the cow is inseminated again.

 In reality, a dairy cow produces milk for months after birth.

-It’s still an ethical issue, but it’s good to have a clear picture of what actually happens on a dairy farm, instead of spreading misinformation (purposefully or not).
+It’s still an ethical issue, and a valid reason to go vegan, but it’s good to have a clear picture of what actually happens on a dairy farm, instead of spreading misinformation (purposefully or not).